Rana-lab279/Data-analysis-/README2.md

 2. **Effect was consistent across groups**: There was no significant correlation between the changes in SBP, DBP, or FBG and age or BMI.
 3. **No predictors identified**: In both simple and multiple regression, age, gender, BMI, hypertension, diabetes, and CKD were not significant predictors of change in SBP, DBP, or FBG.
 The only exception was a weak correlation between change in DBP and age in males.

+Want me to format this as bullet points for a slide, or keep it as text for a report?

 ### Complete file for results interpretation
 📥 [Download](Results%20Interpretation.pdf)

 ---

 ## Dataset